flatironinstitute/finufft/docs/install.rst

 Install ``numdiff`` as below.

 (Note: we are not exactly sure how to install python3 and pip3 on mac)

+Look in ``make.inc.mac``, and see below, for ideas for building Matlab MEX interfaces.

 Currently in Mac OSX, ``make lib`` fails to make the shared object library (.so);
 however the static (.a) library is of reasonable size and works fine.